awcuny/creative_coding_sp25/README.md

 - Week 11, April 22
 - Week 12, April 29
 - Week 13, May 6
-- Week 14, May 13, Finals, Live Zoom Call
+- Week 14, May 13, Finals, Live Zoom Call (link shared in the future)
 - Reading Day, May 20 (no class)

 ### Course Description